thachp/om-network/README.md

 ### Centralization of Retail / E-commerce Businesses

-* Consumers purchase goods and services from centralized source of retail authority.
-Owners and shareholders wealth increased as more buyers consume their goods and services.
+* Consumers are purchasing goods and services from only a few retail stores and e-commerce businesses.

+* It is becoming more difficult for brick-mortar  / mom-pop retail businesses to compete with the efficiency of retail / e-commerce giants.
+*

 ### Centralization of Logistic Businesses

-> Logistic services are becoming centralized to only few logistic companies in the United States.
+* Logistic services are becoming centralized to few logistic companies in the United States and around the globe.

+### Terms

+* The Network - Decentralized autonomous organization that is run through rules encoded as computer programs called smart contracts.

+* Participants - People and organizations who participate in activities on the network; buy / sell goods or services, manufacture goods, provide logistic services, producing parts, or provide collateral services.

+* Inventors - A type of network participants who design and provide specifications, instructions on how to produce goods.

+*

 ## How the NETWORK Works? ##